InPersonAnalysis/customer_review_capston/README.md

 ### Project Goals

-The goal of this project it to provide actionable recommendations to our partner hotels on how to increase their reviewer / NPS scores based on our findings from analyzing customer review data.
+The goal of this project it to provide actionable recommendations to our partner hotels on how to increase their ratings based on our analysis of their customer review data.

 ### Project Description

-As the data science team at Booking.com we analyzed the extensive customer review dataset for our partner hotels in the European region.
-Using natural language processing, sentiment analysis, and topic modeling we were able to identify key groups within the body of customers and key topic drivers of reviewer’s score.
+As the data science team at Booking.com, we analyzed the extensive customer review dataset for our partner hotels in the European region.
+Using natural language processing, sentiment analysis, and topic modeling we were able to identify key groups within the body of customers and key topic drivers of reviewers' scores.
 With the reviewers’ scores, we calculated a Net Promoter Score-styled metric for each hotel helping them understand their customer’s opinions so they can implement improvements based on the insight from our review analysis.

 ### Initial Questions
 - What words/topics are associated with positive or negative reviews?